chatelainedev/creators-toolkit/README.md

 ### Lost Data
 - Check the `users/userID/` folder for your projects
 - Look for `.backup.json` files in your settings folder
+- **Always keep a backup of your `users/userID` folder.** This is where all of your project information is located.

 ### Batch/Shell Script Issues
 - If you downloaded from GitHub and get script errors, the line endings may be corrupted